Back to the Future cast: Where are they now?

 THEN: Wilson played Biff Tannen, the bully who picked on George McFly and became a major obstacle as Marty attempted to unite his parents.

 NOW: Wilson appeared in the sequels as Biff, as well as other members of the Tannen family.
 But since then, aside from acting, he's hosted his own podcast, continued a stand-up comedy career, and done voiceover work for film, television, and video games, including a long run on SpongeBob SquarePants.
 He's also become known for "Biff's Question Song" and his business card, which answer all of the most frequently asked questions he's been asked over the years about Back to the Future.

 THEN: Wells played Marty McFly's girlfriend, Jennifer Parker, who appears in scenes that bookend the original Back to the Future.

-NOW: Parker was replaced in subsequent sequels by Elisabeth Shue, though she did reprise her role in the Back to the Future video game in 2011.
-She otherwise took an extended leave from acting but currently has several projects lined up, including the horror film Room and Board.
+NOW: Parker was replaced in subsequent sequels by Elisabeth Shue, though she did reprise her role in the Back to the Future video game in 2011 and 2015.
+She otherwise took an extended leave from acting but currently has several projects lined up, including the action movie Quinn and the horror movie Room and Board.